Legal Updated 9 min read

 7. Will my case go to trial or likely settle?

-Legitimate talc attorneys offer free case evaluations.
-You should never pay for an initial consultation.
+Most talc attorneys offer no-cost initial case evaluations.
+You typically should not pay for an initial consultation.

 Step 4: File the Lawsuit